 4490 Ventures Head Brings Silicon Valley Experience, Midwest Mindset

-GR: When I was approached by the folks that were putting together 4490, the notion of a place that has a lot of interest in entrepreneurship, that has a lot of smart people, where you could build a company capital-efficiently, was something that resonated with me.
+the folks that were putting together 4490, the notion of a place that has a lot of interest in entrepreneurship, that has a lot of smart people, where you could build a company capital-efficiently, was something that resonated with me.
 But to be honest with you, originally Madison wasn’t on my target list, just because I’m on the west coast.
 I’m looking at places a little closer to home.
 But once I got out here and I met people and saw the opportunity, I recognized that Madison definitely belonged on that short list, with a Portland, with a Boulder, an Austin, of places that represented the right type of entrepreneurial environment—a place where there’s lots of interest in entrepreneurship, and where there’s an ability for someone to come in and, with the right pool of capital, can make a real difference.